florist-notes/aicore_s/notes/ai_workstation/components.md

 <td>Memory (RAM)</td>
 <td>Considering 64 cores, it is wise to have 4 GB memory per core and that takes us to 64 x 4 = 256 GB RAM.
 If we go for 32 cores then 32 x 4 = 128 GB RAM.
 ECC memory will protect our system from a potential crash by correcting any errors in the data, while non-ECC memory doesn't correct such errors.
 We will go for DDR4 due to DDR4 slots in motherboard.

-+ Capacity: Deep learning models, especially in natural language processing, can be memory-intensive.
++ Capacity: For deep learning tasks, a minimum of 32 GB is recommended, with 64 GB or more being ideal for handling larger datasets and more complex models.
+Deep learning models, especially in natural language processing, can be memory-intensive.
 A larger RAM capacity prevents out-of-memory errors.
 + Memory Bandwidth: High memory bandwidth facilitates faster data access and model training.
+RAM speed (measured in MHz) impacts data transfer rates between the CPU and memory.
+DDR4 RAM with speeds of 3200 MHz or higher is generally sufficient.
 + ECC (Error-Correcting Code) Memory (optional): ECC memory can help prevent data corruption, ensuring the integrity of training data and models.
+ECC RAM can detect and correct memory errors, which is crucial for ensuring data integrity during long training sessions.
+However, ECC RAM is typically more expensive and is usually only found in workstation-grade hardware.

 </td>
 </tr>